JacobWylie/react-basics/README.md

 	<li><strong>getInitialState:</strong> Component method for defining the initial state of your component.</li>
 	<li><strong>Flux:</strong> A pattern for organizing your state in an application.</li>
 	<li><strong>Redux:</strong> A popular library for managing application state and state changes.</li>
+	<li><strong>Unidirectional Data Flow:</strong> All data in our applications flow in a single direction.
+In React it flows down the tree from parent to child.
+This makes tracking the source and destination easy compared to other architectures where data may be coming from many parts of the application.</li>
+	<li><strong>Application State:</strong> The state or data in our application that is core to the functionality of the application as a whole.
+This usually includes a list of the models and data being manipulated by the interface.
+If we were to reload our application, the Application state is what we would like to persist the most</li>
+	<li><strong>Local Component State:</strong> This is state that is used to allow a component to function.
+Local component state is typically not used by other components in the application, and is less important to persist if the application resets.</li>
 </ul>

 <h3>Docs</h3>